dperique/kube-mini-cloud/kube-stack/README.md

 ## Setup the storage for your container registry

 Pick a Kubernetes node (I use node 5) to store your images.
-On that node, create a subdir to hold the container registry data, then create the PV and PVC for it:
+On that node, create a subdir to hold the container registry data, then apply the PV and PVC yamls to create a PV and PVC for the "registry" Pod:

 ```
-mkdir /opt/registry-data
+ssh (hostname of your node 5) ; mkdir /opt/registry-data
-kubectl apply -f registry-pvc.yaml
+kubectl apply -f files/registry-pvc.yaml
-kubectl apply -f registry-pv.yaml
+kubectl apply -f files/registry-pv.yaml
 ```

-NOTE: the yaml files are in the `source` subdir of this repo.
+NOTE: the yaml files are in the `kube-stack/files` subdir of this repo.

 Delete the Pending `registry` pod.
 After it restarts, it will be in Running state.